Marvel’s ‘Avengers: Endgame’ Footage Has Been Leaked Online

 Are you currently anxiously awaiting Marvel’s upcoming movie, Avengers: Endgame?
 Do you want to avoid any spoilers until you are sitting in the theater?
 Then, it’s time to leave the internet temporarily until the movie premieres on April 24.

-According to CNBC News, footage from the latest Marvel movie has been leaked via a currently unknown source and is making the rounds of many social media sites on the internet.
+According to CNBC, footage from the latest Marvel movie has been leaked via a currently unknown source and is making the rounds on many social media sites on the internet.
 It is believed that the person who leaked it had “clearance to view the footage.”

 To those who have viewed the leaked footage online, it is considered to be “spoiler heavy.”